JorgeSoberanis/JorgeSoberanis/README.md

 # EY HOLA, SOY JORGE SOBERANIS 🤟

-Hello world, my name is Jorge Antonio Soberanis Balam.
-I am a student from Mexico, Fond of electronics and to "repair" things :boom:
+Hello world, my name is Jorge Soberanis I am a student from Mexico, Fond of electronics and to "repair" things :boom:
 ---

 🦾 Engineering student in mechatronics